-So, you came to a decision that you or your business needs a mobile app.
+So you made a decision that your business needs a mobile app.
 After you decided on what kind of app you are going to make the next step is development.

-And if you are reading this article, you’re facing a problem of choosing the best mobile application development platform that will be a perfect fit for your app.
+And if you are reading this article, you’re facing the problem of choosing the best mobile application development platform that will be a perfect fit for your app.
 The market is full of amazing platforms for building mobile apps, and picking one seems like an impossible decision.
 But worry not!
 Today you will become a true expert in the field of mobile development.
 Who will win in the battle native vs hybrid vs web?

 Before diving into the specifics, let’s see your options.
-Today’s technologies give you an opportunity to choose between four main approaches:
+Today’s technologies give you an opportunity to choose between four main application development approaches:

 - Native app development